Penguor/PenguorCS/Readme.md

 - <http://craftinginterpreters.com/> An online book about compiler building.
 - <http://www.dataorienteddesign.com/site.php> A book about data-oriented design.

-If you want to contribute, make sure to join the community using one of following links.
+If you want to contribute check out [CONTRIBUTING](./CONTRIBUTING.md)

 ## Community